 5 Things You Should Know About Representing Your PTO in the Community

-- Don’t speak on behalf of the school.
-You might have a great rapport with the principal, but you are not an official representative.
-Refer school questions to the principal; they are not PTO business.
+Don’t speak on behalf of the school.
+You might have a great rapport with the principal, but you aren’t an official representative.
+Refer school questions to the principal; they’re not PTO business.

-- Don’t share your personal opinions on issues.
-When you are in your official role, speak on behalf of the PTO as a whole.
+Don’t share your personal opinions on issues.
+When you’re in your official role, speak on behalf of the PTO as a whole.

-4 Essential Tips for Working With School Support Staff
+4 Essential Tips for Working With School Staff

-- Introduce yourself.
-It will be easier to ask the custodian, secretary, school aide, and audiovisual technician for help later if you introduce yourself today.
+Introduce yourself.
+It’ll be easier to ask the custodian, secretary, school aide, and audiovisual technician for help later if you introduce yourself today.

-- Respect their school jobs.
+Respect their school jobs.
 Remember that their primary responsibility is to the school.
-They are not there to do PTO grunt work.
+They aren’t there to do PTO grunt work.
 If you need substantial help from school staff, clear it with the principal first.

 7 Secrets for Transitioning Your Office

 Clean out and organize your old files.